qewer33/Exquisite/README.md

 ### Configuration

 Exquisite can be configured from `System Settings > Window Management > KWin Scripts`.
-Curreent configuration options include:
+Current configuration options include:

 - Column count for the main window
 - Main window position (Top, Center or Bottom)
 - Main window header visibility
-- Whetever to maximize or not when the background button on a layout is clicked, the default behaviour might annoy some people
+- Whether to maximize or not when the background button on a layout is clicked, the default behaviour might annoy some people

 Keep in mind, Kwin needs to be restarted for the settings to apply.